-Learners will analyse the impacts of substances on the health and safety of children.
+Learners will analyse the impacts of substances on the health and safety of children

 In grade 6, learners will consider healthy and unhealthy uses of substances as they think critically about marketing and advertising techniques to visibly promote the consumption of substances such as alcohol, tobacco, cannabis, and vaping products to children and youth.
 They will explore how medicine is used across cultures in ways that are both ceremonial and used for healing.
 The critical message that prescription drugs should only be used by the person they are prescribed to in the way they are prescribed should be reinforced.
-Learners should have opportunities every year to consider when, where, and how to ask for help if experiencing problematic substance use in their families.
+Learners should have opportunities every year to consider when, where, and how to ask for help if experiencing harmful substance in their families.

 - Citizenship (CZ)

 - Communication (COM)

 - Critical Thinking (CT)

 - Personal and Career Development (PCD)

-- Technological Fluency (TF)

-- Analyse tactics used in marketing and advertising to promote and normalize substance use to children and youth (CZ, COM, CT, PCD) - Investigate the role of traditional medicine in health (COM, CT, PCD) - Investigate when, where, and how to ask for help for problematic substance misuse in family environment (CZ, COM, PCD)
+- Analyse tactics used in marketing and advertising to promote and normalize substance use to children and youth (CZ, COM, CT, PCD) - Investigate the role of traditional medicine in health (COM, CT, PCD) - Investigate when, where, and how to ask for help for harmful substance use in family environments (CZ, COM, PCD)